 Psychology Major Requirements

-To be accepted as a major in psychology, students must have completed PSYCH 101 and 15 university credits.
-The College of Letters and Science requires that students attain at least a 2.500 GPA on all credits in the major attempted at UWM.
-In addition, students must attain a 2.500 GPA on all major credits attempted, including any transfer work.
-The undergraduate major consists of 33 or 34 credits in psychology, at least 15 of them at the advanced level (300 or above) taken in residence at UWM, including the following core courses (17 cr):
+The College of Letters and Science requires that students attain at least a 2.0 GPA on all credits in the major attempted at UWM.
+In addition, students must attain a 2.0 GPA on all major credits attempted, including any transfer work.
+The undergraduate major consists of at least 32 credits in psychology, at least 15 of them at the advanced level (300 or above) taken in residence at UWM, including the following core courses:

 Select one advanced laboratory course and four Systems and Foundations courses (16 credits)